Tidewater EMS Council, Inc.

 Effective April 1, 2022

 TITLE: Regional Practice Policy for ALS Personnel (Intermediate and Paramedics) *This policy does not apply to AEMT's.

 PURPOSE: To establish a policy regarding ALS personnel wishing to practice within the Tidewater EMS region.

 SCOPE: Intermediate and Paramedic Personnel possessing certification as a Virginia Intermediate or Paramedic must complete the following “regional sanctioning” requirements before being allowed to practice as such in the Tidewater EMS (TEMS) region:

-3) “Provisional sanctioning” within the TEMS region is granted to the individual who successfully completes the regional written exam with a passing score and who is affiliated with a local Tidewater EMS agency.
-Provisional sanctioning is valid for one year following the date on which the individual successfully completed the written exam.
+3) “Provisional sanctioning” within the TEMS region is granted to the individual who successfully completes the regional written exam with a 80% or above, which is valid for one year from the date the exam was passed.

 TITLE: Regional ALS Written Examination Guidelines

 PURPOSE: To establish a specific policy for the written test process.